ierdss/base-column-width/README.md

 Customize the column sizes of your base.
 The columns you resized affect embedded bases.

-> WARNING: You should make sure that each table view has a unique name when using this plugin.
+> WARNING: You should make sure that each table view that is type table has a unique name when using this plugin.

 ## Functions